garciart/flask-demo/tracker/tracker_02/README.md

 Add any OS-specific environment settings your application uses, like `API_KEY=ABC123`, in the `.env` file.
 Add any Flask-specific environment settings your application uses, like `FLASK_RUN_PORT=5000` in the `.flaskenv` file.

-When you run your application, Flask search for those files and use their variables instead of your operating system's actual environment variables.
+When you run your application, Flask will search for those files and use their variables instead of your operating system's actual environment variables.

 While you can place the `.flaskenv` file in the package's directory (`tracker/tracker_02/.flaskenv`), the `.env` must be in the application's root directory (`tracker/.env`).